Java, Programming, Projects

 } catch (UnsupportedEncodingException | FileNotFoundException ex2) {

-System.out.println("Error Message 2: " + ex2.getMessage());
+System.out.println("Error message 2: " + ex2.getMessage());

 } finally {